ollierwoodman/scrape_chengyu_from_freq_dictionary/readme.md

 You can download the JSON file directly from the repo.

 The copyright to the examples, definitions, etc. belong to the [original authors](https://doi.org/10.4324/9780203839140) and hence your usage of the dataset should be appropriately cited.
+The 500 chengyu themselves are not eligible for copyright and hence can be used without citation.

 ### Installing